ribeaud/SWA/lectures/4/readme.md

 .right-column[
   ## The Common Reuse Principle

-  _Don't force users of a component to depend on things they don't need._
+  _Don't force users of a component to depend on things they don't need.
+Classes that aren't reused together should not be grouped together._

   Don’t force users of a component to depend on things they don’t need.
 The **ISP** at component-level.

   A project will follow these principles to different extents, depending on its maturity.
 In the early stages, developability is more important so the focus should be more on the common closure principle.

   In the later stages, the focus will shift towards reusability and maintainability, and the reuse/release equivalence principles will gain more importance.
 ]
+???
+- A dependency upon a package is a dependency upon everything within the package.
+- Changes to a class that I don't care about will still force a new release of the package, and still cause me to go through the effort of upgrading and revalidating.
 ---
 layout: false
 .left-column[